- Welcome from the Training Director

 Doctoral Psychology Interns

-- Performance of a minimum of 500 direct service hours is required.
+Performance of a minimum of 500 direct service hours.

-- Approval to pass the internship requires that a doctoral intern reach the Minimum Level of Achievement (MLA) on the end-of-year evaluation for each Profession Wide Competency.
-The MLA for each Profession Wide Competency is a “3” (Satisfactorily Proficient) on the elements for each competency.
+Obtaining the Minimum Level of Achievement (MLA) on the end-of-year evaluation for each Profession Wide Competency, which is a “3” (Satisfactorily Proficient).
+This requires a “3” on each element of each Profession Wide Competency.

 Former Interns